"System cannot find the path specified" error occurs in FineReader

 C:\ProgramData\ABBYY\FineReader\15.00;

-• Download the distribution to a local drive
+• Download the distribution kit to a local drive.

-• Launch the installation by double-click onto the downloaded file
+• Launch the installation by double-clicking the downloaded file.

 2. Windows username: